l-with/terraform-provider-mailcow/docs/resources/domain.md

 - `rate_limit` (String) rate limit, decimal with unit s,m,h,d
 - `relay_all_recipients` (Boolean) if not, them you have to create "dummy" mailbox for each address to relay
 - `relay_unknown_only` (Boolean) Relay non-existing mailboxes only.
 Existing mailboxes will be delivered locally.
+- `restart_sogo` (Boolean) if the SOGo container should be restarted after adding the domain (changes are suppressed)

 ### Read-Only